jfitisoff/insite/README.md

 # insite
 A page object library that treats a website as a related collection of pages.
 Page objects are accessed via a site object.
+Currently supports Watir, Selenium support in progress.

 ## Sample code for https://www.ruby-lang.org/en/:
 ```ruby